ducktective 5 months ago

 https://privsec.dev/posts/android/f-droid-security-issues/

-• captainbland an hour ago
+• captainbland 5 months ago

 This reads really weirdly and seems to downplay concrete threats/malicious activity in the play store and emphasise best practice/security model violations on F-Droid.